 The statue of Lord Gomatheeswara, built by Chandrayana of the Gangas is in Vindyagiri.
-The verdant greenery and calm crystal clear waters of the ponds that has attracted hundreds of monks to seek this sanctuary to meditate have helped to make this place truly a ‘tapobhumi’ where people come to get deliverance.
+The verdant greenery and calm crystal clear waters of the ponds that have attracted hundreds of monks to seek this sanctuary to meditate have helped to make this place truly a ‘tapobhumi’ where people come to get deliverance.

 Shravanabelagola – Architecture

 The Shravanabelagola Gomatheeswara statue is the largest monolithic idol in the world.
 It spans centuries with different ruling dynasties and kings adding their own contributions and so is a living historical evidence of the last millennia.
-Historians describe the idol of the Lord as both magnificent and munificent – both beautiful and graceful, breath taking yet serene.
+Historians describe the idol of the Lord as both magnificent and munificent – both beautiful and graceful, breathtaking yet serene.

 It is this impossible combination of beauty and serenity that gives the Shravanabelagola its unique appeal.
-Standing 57 feet tall, the Lord is a beacon for the world weary who flock here to shed their worldly burdens and to embrace a life of peace and ahimsa, meaning non-violence.
+Standing 57 feet tall, the Lord is a beacon for the world-weary who flock here to shed their worldly burdens and to embrace a life of peace and ahimsa, meaning non-violence.

 Shravanabelagola – Religious Significance